HuantWang/FUNDED_NISL/README.md

 ### Dataset

 ---
-The datasets used are [HERE](http://10.15.14.199:10010/file/download/176).
+The datasets used are [HERE](http://www.leogoat.site/).
 <br/>
-The edges dataset contains 44 different types of C language CWE data, which are both from [SARD](https://samate.nist.gov/SARD/).
+The edges dataset contains 44 different types of C language CWE data.
 Through script processing,we can get the final inputs.
-For example, under ```data/data/CWE-399``` and ```data/data/CWE-362``` are available the test datasets with the graphs consisting of ast、cfg and pdg.
+For example, under ```data/data/CWE-399``` and ```data/data/CWE-362``` are available the test datasets with the graphs consisting of ast, cfg and pdg.

 #### Fields